Call For Papers

 Proceedings and publications fees

-At least one author of each paper needs to be registered to the conference (in-person or online).
+At least one author of each accepted paper needs to be registered to the conference and must present their contribution at the CHIWORK conference, either in person in Amsterdam or virtually.

 Technical Program Chairs